ipa320/cob_calibration_data/README.md

 ====================
 [![Build Status](https://travis-ci.org/ipa320/cob_calibration_data.png?branch=indigo_dev)](https://travis-ci.org/ipa320/cob_calibration_data)

-This repository holds the current calibration data for Care-O-bot.
+This repository holds the current calibration data for various robots of the Care-O-bot family.

 !!!
 WARNING: Normally you should __NOT__ have an overlay of this stack !!!
 ====================